mduccc/in_app_console/README.md

 ## Extension System

 The in-app console supports a powerful extension system that allows you to add custom functionality without modifying the core package.
-Extensions can add features like log export, network inspection, database viewing, or any custom tooling you need.
+Extensions can add features like log statistics, log export, network inspection, database viewing, or any custom tooling you need.

 ### Using Extensions